 src/analyzers/threshold.py | Percentage and absolute threshold checks |

-Two tables with UNIQUE constraints and UPSERT semantics make all operations idempotent:
+Three tables with UNIQUE constraints and UPSERT semantics make all operations idempotent.
+Connection-level performance tuning and three targeted indexes on cost_line_items optimize query performance for large datasets.

 daily_costs — aggregated daily total per account (provider, account_id, cost_date, total_cost, currency).